jiehyeH/jiehyeH.github.io/_posts/2024-7-18-super-random-alchemy.md

 ## Where are they now (and where were they then)?

 A slightly different topic I explored this month is that of childhood adversity and its impact on the trajectory and tenor of one's personal and professional life.
-The go-to book on this topic, in my view, is [*Supernormal*](https://megjay.com/supernormal/) by Meg Jay.
+A go-to book on this topic, in my view, is [*Supernormal*](https://megjay.com/supernormal/) by Meg Jay.
 This work explores the character traits and seasonalities of the life of a supernormal individual who has faced above-average difficulties in life, and how such individuals can learn to recognize and adapt their core beliefs about the unique opportunities that their past suffering presents.

 <div class="l-body">
   {% include figure.liquid path="assets/img/blog_post_images/06_2024/supernormal.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}